elfredscom/atEX/privacy.md

 ### Disclosure of your information

 1. We may share your information with selected third parties including affiliates, business partners, suppliers, sub-processors and sub-contractors for the performance of any contract we enter into with them or you.
-Currently, EMPAYG uses Amazon Web Services as cloud service provider, and PayPal as payment processor.
+Currently, EXYZ uses Amazon Web Services as cloud service provider, Coinbase as crypto payment processor, and Stripe as payment processor.

 2. We may disclose your personal information to third parties:

-(a) if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Customer Agreement and other applicable agreements; or to protect the rights, property, or safety of EMPAYG, our customers, or others;
+(a) if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Customer Agreement and other applicable agreements; or to protect the rights, property, or safety of EXYZ, our customers, or others;

 (b) to assist us in conducting or co-operating in investigations of fraud or other illegal activity where we believe it is reasonable and appropriate to do so;